Blog/Ultimate Guide to French Press Coffee for Businesses/Enhancing Patient Experience with French Press in Clinics | Busy Bean Coffee

 1. How much does it cost to start a French press program in my clinic?

 Starting costs range from $100 to $300 for a commercial French press, a quality burr grinder, and a kettle.
 Monthly bean costs average $50 to $150, depending on volume.
 If you use a managed service like Busy Bean Coffee, we provide equipment and beans for a flat monthly fee—eliminating upfront cost.
-See our premium coffee service guide for pricing.
+Our coffee delivery service in Savannah GA is a good example of how we support clinics in the Southeast.

 2. Can French press coffee be served safely in a clinical environment?